nsongst/senior-dog-health-care/pages/behaviors.md

 This site is generated using [video of IVDD](https://www.youtube.com/watch?v=u3DFNXvUEH0), a project to create a free and simple digital collection using [Consvative Management of IVDD](https://www.youtube.com/watch?v=SN_Sodwrd68) from:

-Different images for useful information about typical behaviors -make this a different heading-
+Useful information about common behaviors

-- {% include feature/video.html objectid="SDHC006" width="50" caption="a video Ralphie's behavior from seizures" %}
+{% include feature/video.html objectid="SDHC006" width="50" caption="a video Ralphie's behavior from seizures" %}

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).